 Thank you for your patience during these unprecedented times.
 We apologize for any inconvenience this may cause.

 In 1916 Spencer and Julie Penrose purchased what is now known as Penrose House Conference Center.
 Built in 1910 on the retired Dixon orchard, the property inspired the name El Pomar, Catalan for apple orchard.

-Tours are free to the public & available by reservation only.
+Guided and self-guided tours are free to the public & available by reservation only on Mondays.

 For reservations please call:

-Please note: El Pomar Foundation does not allow professional or amateur photography on any legacy properties, including Penrose House.
+El Pomar Foundation does not allow professional or amateur photography on its properties to include Penrose House.